-The water levels from Nakhon Phanom in Thailand to Pakse in Lao PDR decreased from 0.65 to 0.80 m due to less contributions of low-rainfalls and inflow from upstream.
+The water levels from Nakhon Phanom in Thailand and Thakhek in Lao PDR decreased about 1.00 m due to less contributions of rainfalls and inflow from upstream, while from Mukdahan in Thailand to Pakse in Lao PDR it decreased between 0.85 m and 1.10 m.
 Water levels at these stations are staying over 2.00 m lower than their LTA level, which considered critical.
 Figure 10 shows the water levels at Nakhon Phanom and Pakse stations.